 A MASTER JACKS DOWN WARNING LIGHT SHOULD BE USED WITH ALL SYSTEMS.
 A BUZZER MUST BE USED WITH SYSTEMS USING STRAIGHT-ACTING JACKS.
 The master warning light and buzzer will warn the driver that one or more jacks are extended slightly (straight-acting jacks) or in the vertical position (kick-down jacks) with the ignition on.
-If only a master warning light is used, the master warning light will work with the ignition in the "ON" or "ACC" position.
 The master warning light should be mounted in the dash in a location highly visible to the driver.
 If a buzzer is required or used, the buzzer will be mounted behind the dash, close to the master warning light.

-If kick-down jacks are used, the touch panel harness will have two wires for the master warning light.
-A #6121 wire that is + voltage supply and a #7699 wire that is switched ground control.
-Do not supply power to the HWH control box until the master warning light installation is complete.
-There will be +12 voltage on the #6121 wire anytime the ignition is in the "ON" or "ACC" position.
+If kick-down jacks are used, there are two wires supplied for the warning light.
+The warning light harness plugs into the 6 pin UML connector on the back of the touch panel.
+The 6121 wire in the harness supplies +12 voltage for the light.
+The 7699 wire controls the light with a switched ground.
+Do not supply power to the HWH MIOM until the master warning light is complete.
+There will be +12 on the 6121 wire anytime the ignition is in the "ON" or "ACC" position.

 Warning light installation (light only).
 Drill a 1/2 inch hole in the dash for the master warning light.
 Be careful to protect wires or equipment behind the dash where the hole is being drilled.
 Apply the jacks down legend to the master warning light.
-Use the fast on connectors supplied to attach the #7699 control wire and the #6121 voltage supply wire to the warning light.
-Remove the protective film from the legend and push the warning light into the 1⁄2 inch hole.
+The master warning light is marked "+" and "-".
+Attach the 6121 wire to the terminal marked "+" and 7699 wire to the terminal marked "-".
+Remove the protective film from the legend and push the warning light into the 1/2 inch hole.

 If straight-acting jacks are used, a pigtail arrangement is supplied by HWH that enables the installer to supply power to the warning light and buzzer from the "ON" side of the ignition switch and supply power to the control box from the "ACC" side of the ignition switch.
 This way the jacks can be extended without the buzzer sounding unless the ignition is on.
 The pigtail has a fuse and a diode arrangement and should not be altered.
 (Any of the pigtail wires can be lengthened as long as the fuse/diode arrangement is not altered.)
+The master warning harness has one wire, 7699.
+This is a switched ground to control the warning light and buzzer.
+This harness plugs into the 6 pin UML connector on the back of the touch panel.